Undergraduate Financial Aid

 Your first, vital step in applying for your financial aid package is to file a Free Application for Federal Student Aid (FAFSA) form and a state financial aid application, both of which are available from the Office of Financial Aid.
 To receive optimum service, it is highly recommended that you complete FAFSA application online.

 Federal financial aid is divided into three basic categories: grants, federal work study and loans, which can be used individually or in combination to help finance your Brooklyn College education.
 Grants are outright financial awards that you are not required to repay.
-Work-study assistance will allow you to earn money to help pay for part of your educational expenses by working part-time on campus.
+Work-study assistance will allow you to earn money to help pay for part of your educational expenses by working part-time on and off campus.
 Federal student loans require that you first participate in entrance and exit interviews with the Office of Financial Aid, and agree to repay the principal and interest on such loans upon completion of your studies.
 You should also be aware that federal and state financial aid programs change frequently, so the types and amounts of awards may vary annually, based on available funds and changes in the status of your financial need.

 Important Brooklyn College code numbers you will need: